SNOO vs. Sleep Positioners

 You already know that SNOO is the only medical device to receive De Novo classification from the FDA for its ability to keep sleeping babies safely on their backs, but there’s even more to SNOO’s safety story…

-- SNOO is the only FDA classified bassinet that prevents risky rolling.
+SNOO is the only FDA authorized bassinet that prevents risky rolling.

 Can newborns sleep at an incline?